analogicus/jnw_gr03_sky130a/README.md

 | :-: |
 | *Schematic of 3 current mirror ota.* |

-The ota is implemented in a feedback configuration with the folloing specifications:
+The ota is implemented in a feedback configuration with the following specifications:

 | Parameter   | value      |